We will be opening both The Grange and St Edward's Presbytery in Ramsgate.

 Free Admission and leaflets on the building's history.
 Click here for location

-The Landmark Trust are opening both buildings in association with Heritage Open Days.
+The Landmark Trust are opening both buildings in association with Heritage Open Days. *Entry is free but your visit must be pre-booked - details coming soon*

 Please note that due to the nature of our historic buildings and places, some may not be suitable for those with limited mobility or certain disabilities.
 We do all we can to enable access wherever possible; if you have any access concerns that you’d like to discuss before visiting, please contact our Booking Enquiries team on 01628 825925.